Boxing styles and technique: Guards

-Philly Shell or Michigan Defense — This is a variation of the cross-armed guard.
+Philly Shell or Michigan Defence – This is a variation of the cross-armed guard.
 The lead arm (left for an orthodox fighter and right for a southpaw) is placed across the abdomen, below the rear arm, to protect the body.
-The head is titled towards the rear shoulder to keep the head off of center-line, and to make space to use the shoulder to block.
+The head is titled towards the rear shoulder to keep the head off of centre-line, and to make space to use the shoulder to block.
 The lead shoulder is brought in tight against the side of the face.
-The rear hand can be placed next to the chin close to the rear shoulder (right side for orthodox fighters and left side for southpaws) to defend against hook punches, placed in a cross block position, with the rear hand over the lead shoulder to protect against straight punches, or on the centerline to be able to rotate between a hook cover and a cross block or punch catch position.
+The rear hand can be placed next to the chin close to the rear shoulder (right side for orthodox fighters and left side for southpaws) to defend against hook punches, placed in a cross block position, with the rear hand over the lead shoulder to protect against straight punches, or on the centre line to be able to rotate between a hook cover and a cross block or punch catch position.
 This style is used by fighters who like to counterpunch.
 To execute this guard a fighter must be very athletic and experienced.
 This style is so effective for counterpunching because it allows fighters to slip punches by rotating and dipping their upper body and causing blows to glance off the fighter.
 After the punch glances off, the fighter's back hand is in perfect position to hit their out-of-position opponent.
 The weakness to this style is that when a fighter is stationary and not rotating they are open to be hit so a fighter must be athletic and well conditioned to effectively execute this style.
 To beat this style, fighters like to jab their opponents shoulder causing the shoulder and arm to be in pain and to demobilize that arm.
-But if mastered and perfected it can be an effective way to play defense in the sport of boxing.
+But if mastered and perfected it can be an effective way to play defence in the sport of boxing.

-Commonly known philly shell fighters include:
+Commonly known Philly Shell fighters include: